 Engineering and Architecture Pole

-The UEMF's engineering and architecture pole include 3 engineering schools, a Grande Ecole of Architecture and an engineering faculty.
+The UEMF's engineering and architecture pole include 2 engineering schools, and a Grande Ecole of Architecture-Urbanism.

-The engineering schools (EIDIA, and EEMGC) prepare engineering students to practice their profession in a variety of engineering fields: Electrical, mechanical, energetic, civil, computer science, artificial intelligence, robotics, telecommunications, and many others.
+The two engineering schools (EIDIA, EPS) prepare engineering students to practice their profession in a variety of engineering fields: Electrical, mechanical, energetic, civil, computer science, artificial intelligence, robotics, telecommunications, and many others.